 The pKa of dextrose is 12.9, so at the pH of the bag this monosaccharide is in a non-ionised state.
 If you were forced to mix this in some nightmarish situation where you have sterile glucose and sterile water but no actual pre-made Baxter bag, you would throw 50g of glucose into 1 litre of water.
 That would make a 5g per 100ml (or a 5% by weight) solution.

 Concentrated dextrose is still just free water, but syrupy.
 Extremely syrupy.
 This sort of stuff should only be given via a central line.
 Red blood cells, in contact with such hyperosmolar fluid, will shrivel and die.
 Ditto the fragile venous endothelium.
 Administration of such things via a peripheral vein will reward one with nothing but thrombosis and phlebitis.

 Ever wonder what a glucometer would read when you dribble some 5% dextrose solution onto it?

 It will say "HI", stupidly.

 Because it cant read such a high value.
 Indeed even 5% dextrose is too high a value for it to comprehend.
-It is calibrated to perceive a range of glucose which is compatible with human life, much like the human eye is only calibrated to perceive "visible" light.
+It is calibrated to perceive a range of glucose that is compatible with human life, much like the human eye is only calibrated to perceive "visible" light.
 At a glucose concentration above 30mmol/L one begins to feel quite ill.
 At around 60mmol/L, one may find oneself in a hyperosmolar coma.
 Think of it: normally your osmolality doesn't get above 290, so with an addition of 60 osmoles of glucose, you get an osmolality of 350mOsm/L.